philippe86220/UNO-Q-GPS/README.md

 - altitude

 # NMEA Parsing Library

-This project includes a lightweight C++ NMEA parser designed for :
+This project includes a lightweight C++ NMEA parser designed for microcontroller environments such as:

 - Arduino AVR boards
 - Arduino UNO-Q
-- low memory environments
+- other resource-constrained embedded systems

 Supported sentences :
 - $GPRMC